Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

     - `Tint.VisibleToHouses` can be used to control which houses can see the tint effect.
   - `FirepowerMultiplier`, `ArmorMultiplier`, `SpeedMultiplier` and `ROFMultiplier` can be used to modify the object's firepower, armor strength, movement speed and weapon reload rate, respectively.
     - If `ROFMultiplier.ApplyOnCurrentTimer` is set to true, `ROFMultiplier` is applied on currently running reload timer (if any) when the effect is first applied.
+  - `FirepowerBonus`, `ArmorBonus`, `SpeedBonus` and `ROFBonus` can also be used to modify the object's stats, but in the way of increasing/decreasing a fixed value to them.
+Will be calculated after all sort of multipliers.
+    - `FirepowerBonus` and `SpeedBonus` add a value to the object's firepower and speed, respectively.
+    - `ArmorBonus` can be set on both techno and attached effect.
+It decreases the damage taken by a fixed value.
+This is applied before armor type.
+    - `ROFBonus` decreases weapon reload rate by a fixed value.
+Can't be reduced to value below 1.
+  - `ReceivedDamage.Minimum` and `ReceivedDamage.Maximum` control the minimum and maximum amount of damage that can be dealt to object in a single hit.
+This is applied after armor type.
+    - If the object has `ReceivedDamage.Minimum` by itself or is affected by multiple attached effects with `ReceivedDamage.Minimum`, the maximum  of these values would be used.
+    - If the object has `ReceivedDamage.Maximum` by itself or is affected by multiple attached effects with `ReceivedDamage.Maximum`, the minimum  of these values would be used.
+  - `Speed.Minimum` and `Speed.Maximum` control the minimum and maximum speed that the object could have.
+    - If the object has `Speed.Minimum` by itself or is affected by multiple attached effects with `Speed.Minimum`, the maximum of these values would be used.
+    - If the object has `Speed.Maximum` by itself or is affected by multiple attached effects with `Speed.Maximum`, the minimum of these values would be used.
   - If `Cloakable` is set to true, the object the effect is attached to is granted ability to cloak itself for duration of the effect.
   - `ForceDecloak`, if set to true, will uncloak and make the object the effect is attached to unable to cloak itself for duration of the effect.
   - `WeaponRange.Multiplier` and `WeaponRange.ExtraRange` can be used to multiply the weapon firing range of the object the effect is attached to, or give it an increase / decrease (measured in cells), respectively. `ExtraRange` is cumulatively applied from all attached effects after all `Multiplier` values have been applied.